 The room is dedicated to Robert Burns, who is one of Ayrshire’s most famous sons and whose first edition of poetry was published nearby in Kilmarnock.
-The Craufurdland link to Burns is that we own an original piece of Burns writing, as part of the Castle Archives.
-The four line epitaph is written on a letter which had been sent to Burns when he was working as an Excise Officer in the town of Dumfries.
-The letter, a small piece of folded paper has four panels with writing, one has the address, the next a short note to Burns regarding delivery of white wine, the third a simple subtraction (presumably by Burns) and the last has a four line epitaph to Mrs Young of Youngfield.
+The Craufurdland link to Burns is that we own an original piece of Burns writing, as part of the castle archives.
+The four-line epitaph is written on a letter that had been sent to Burns when he was working as an Excise Officer in the town of Dumfries.
+The letter, a small piece of folded paper, has four panels with writing.
+One has the address, the next a short note to Burns regarding delivery of white wine, the third a simple subtraction (presumably by Burns), and the last has a four-line epitaph to Mrs Young of Youngfield.
 The lines read:

 Here lies wi’ Deaths auld Grizel Grim